-When you’re thinking about spelling a word with oi or oy?
-Your location is everything.
-Try some of these multisensory spelling strategies.
+When you’re thinking about spelling a word with OI or OY, location is everything.

 In some ways, the /oy/ sound is one of the more straightforward vowel teams and spelling generalizations that your students learn during their Orton-Gillingham lessons.
 The /oy/ sound really only has 2 spellings: oi and oy and the letters oi and oy are really only pronounced as /oy/.
-You only have two options to choose.
-This is a spelling generalization for your students to master pretty quickly.
+You only have two options to choose from.
+This is a spelling generalization your students can master pretty quickly.
 However, due to the relative infrequency of the /oy/ sound, your students aren’t likely to get as much practice with oi and oy.

 oil noise coin joy toy

 As with ai and ay, it is clearest when you talk about syllables, rather than words since oy may occur at the end of the first word in a compound word or at the end of a baseword followed by a suffix as in:

 One other category bears mentioning.
 There are a few words in which oy comes at the end of a syllable, but not the end of the base word or part of a compound word.